jhockersmith/Discord-Gemini-AI/README.md

 <p align="center">
   <img src="output-ex-1.png">
 </p>
-##

 #### Check out my other projects:
  - [DiscordGPT](https://github.com/byestumpy/DiscordGPT) - A Discord based ChatGPT (Without censorship)

 ## Disclaimer
 ***This tool is developed for educational purposes.
 You have your own responsibilities and you are liable to any damage or violation of laws by this tool.
-The author is not responsible for any misuse of IcePick!***
+The author is not responsible for any misuse of the project!***

 ### This repository is open source to help others.
 So if you wish to copy, consider giving credit!